 FALL ADMISSION: FEBRUARY 2

-Applications must be complete by these dates to be considered for graduate assistantships.
-International applications completed after the deadline will not be reviewed.
-Due to the time constraints of the immigration process, International applicants must meet application deadlines.
+Applications completed after the deadline will not be reviewed.
+Due to the time constraints of the admissions process, all applications must meet the above deadlines.